zhuccly/SAAT/README.md

       ...
 # Testing

-Downlod the pre-trained models and put it into ./ckpt/test, then run Evaluation.py
+Downlods the pre-trained models and put it into ./ckpt/test, then run Evaluation.py

+# Bibtex

+    @InProceedings{Zhu_2021_ICCV,
+    author    = {Zhu, Congcong and Li, Xiaoqiang and Li, Jide and Dai, Songmin}, title     = {Improving Robustness of Facial Landmark Detection by Defending Against Adversarial Attacks}, booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, month     = {October},
+    year      = {2021},
+    pages     = {11751-11760}}